 Museum specimen records and reliable sight records show that pygmy rabbits once occupied sagebrush habitat in Benton, Adams, Grant, Lincoln, and Douglas counties.
 Paleontological evidence suggest the species prehistorically had a broader distribution that also included Franklin, Kittitas, Chelan, Yakima, and Whitman counties.

 By 2001, only one population remained at Sagebrush Flat Wildlife Area in Douglas County.
 See the Conservation section for WDFW's pygmy rabbit recovery effort.

-For a map illustrating potential range and habitat distribution of this species in Washington, see the Statewide Wildlife Action Plan.
-For a map of worldwide distribution and other species' information, check out NatureServe Explorer.
+The map illustrates potential range and habitat distribution of this species in Washington.
+For maps of worldwide distribution and other species' information, check out the International Union for Conservation of Nature - Red List and NatureServe Explorer.